Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Download/About the Data/Format of Downloaded Data.md

 ## ZIP

-NOTE: mzXML files are optional when loading data into TraceBase, so not all rows in the PeakGroups and PeakData searches have them.
-Thus, mzXML downloads can contain a subset of the displayed rows: It includes only those rows that have mzXML files available.

 The mzXMLs download button on the advanced search downloads a ZIP archive containing a TSV file listing the mzXML files with associated metadata and mzXML files organized into the following directory structure: